Early Man (band)

-Early Man is an American heavy metal duo from Brooklyn, New York, now based in Los Angeles.
+Early Man is an American heavy metal/thrash metal duo, formed in 2003.

 History

 Guitarist and vocalist Mike Conte began performing under the name "Early Man" in the early 2000s, and when drummer Adam Bennati moved to New York in 2003, the two formed the nucleus for the current lineup.
 Drawing influence from bands such as Black Sabbath, Mercyful Fate, Megadeth, Judas Priest, Kreator, Celtic Frost, and early Metallica, their traditional approach quickly gained the attention of the independent music scene and they released their first EP in early 2005 on Monitor Records.
 Matador Records quickly signed them and released their debut album, Closing In, in the fall of the same year.
 Lead guitarist Pete Macy was added to the band's lineup in 2005.
 The band has used several bass players over the years and at times will perform without one.

 The band cut ties with Matador Records and signed with The End Records in 2008.
 They released Beware the Circling Fin, a four-song EP, on October 14, 2008, and toured with Iced Earth, High on Fire, 3 Inches of Blood, Toxic Holocaust, Skeletonwitch, and Valient Thorr soon after.
 The follow-up to the group's debut album is entitled Death Potion.
 It was recorded and produced by Jack Endino.
 Death Potion was released on July 20, 2010, and the band did a fall tour with Evile and Bonded by Blood.
 Prior to the tour, Adam Bennati announced his departure from the band.
-The band is currently using various touring drummers for live shows.
+The band has used various touring drummers for live shows.

-In July 2011, it was announced that Mike Conte is the Composer for a new show debuting on the Cartoon Network called Secret Mountain Fort Awesome.
+In July 2011, it was announced that Mike Conte is the composer for a new show debuting on the Cartoon Network called Secret Mountain Fort Awesome.
 Conte is in charge of all of the music for the show which premiered in the fall of 2011.

+Musical style

+The band plays a mixture of classic heavy metal and thrash metal, making the music on the album Closing In comparable to works by Metallica, Iron Maiden, and Judas Priest.
+Conte's vocals on the album were compared to Ozzy Osbourne's.
+On their second album, Death Potion, the influences of thrash metal became more apparent, leading to comparisons with the early works of Metallica (Kill 'Em All) and Anthrax (Fistful of Metal).